Universal-Basic-Compute/kinkong-copilot/README.md

 ## Installation

 1. Visit the Chrome Web Store
-2. Search for "KinKong Assistant"
+2. Search for "KinKong Copilot"
 3. Click "Add to Chrome"
 4. Start using your new trading copilot!

 ## Usage

-After installation, click the KinKong Assistant icon in your Chrome toolbar to:
+After installation, click the KinKong Copilot icon in your Chrome toolbar to:
 - View real-time market signals
 - Access your portfolio insights
 - Get AI-powered trading recommendations